 Application Period and Evaluation Process

-Evaluation: Evaluation of applications will take about 8 weeks after the application closing date.
+Evaluation: Evaluation of applications will take at least 8 weeks after the application closing date.
 Shortlisted applicants will be notified.

 Applicants who have met the eligibility criteria do not automatically qualify for the SkillsFuture Study Award.

 IMDA’s decision is final and binding.
 Enquiries or disputes on or in connection with its decisions will not be entertained.

 IMDA reserves the right not to disclose the reasons for approving or rejecting any application, and to reject any incomplete application.

 IMDA is not liable or responsible for the accuracy, reliability or completeness of content or information published on other third-party websites on or in connection with the SkillsFuture Study Awards.